9 The Strand Penshurst

 - Ankle Swelling – may occur after treatment of blood vessels in the foot or ankle.
 It usually resolves in a few days and is lessened by wearing the prescribed support stockings.

-- Phlebitis – is a very rare complication seen in approximately 1 out of every 1,000 patients treated for varicose veins greater than 3 to 4mm in diameter.
-The possible dangers of phlebitis include a pulmonary embolus or blood clot, which travels to the lungs and post-phlebitis syndrome, which can result in permanent swelling of the legs.
+- Phlebitis,Deep Venous Thrombosis – are a very rare complication seen in approximately 1 out of every 1,000 patients treated for varicose veins greater than 3 to 4mm in diameter.
+The possible dangers of deep venous thrombosis include a pulmonary embolus or blood clot, that may travels to the lungs.

 What are the possible complications if I do not have sclerotherapy?